Nuclear Energy

 Nuclear energy has been providing zero-emission power for naval and government vessels for more than six decades.
 With the increased focus on zero-carbon emissions in the maritime industry and the development of small scale modular nuclear reactors, nuclear-powered merchant ships offer the potential for the decarbonization of the global fleet.
 For nuclear power to become a viable solution for marine applications, there are many issues to be resolved, including further technology development and a means to demonstrate the suitability of nuclear power.

-In addition to marine propulsion, increased interest in nuclear power has sparked new ideas on how to generate power offshore for onshore [GB1] usage.
+ABS is working closely with the U.S. Department of Energy (DOE) and industry partners to conduct further research of nuclear technology applications.
 Several projects have emerged focused on leveraging floating assets, specifically barges, to generate nuclear power for onshore use.
 In 2020, ABS completed a feasibility study for a Compact Molten Salt Reactor (CMSR), the concept was designed so that the CMSR could be installed on a power barge to provide electric power to shore.

 Advanced Reactor Research